Mamta-Arora/Kaggle-MobileODT-Cancer-Screening/README.md

 # Kaggle-MobileODT-Cervical-Cancer
-Code aimed at identifying cervical cancer from images
+Classification of cervix types for cervical cancer screening.
+The classification is made from images and uses neural networks.